themistiq2694/IT-Automation-Scripts/docs/MFA-Rollout-Runbook.md

 ```powershell
 .\Get-MFAStatusReport.ps1
 ```
 All users should show `Enforced`.
-Share summary with management.
+Share the summary with management.

 ---